spiceandwolf/QSPN/README.md

 # QSPN_code

-***QSPN_code*** is the code of paper: A Unified Model for Cardinality Estimation by Learning from Data and Queries via Sum-Product Networks...
+This is the code of our *QSPN/M-QSPN* model, corresponding to the paper: A Unified Model for Cardinality Estimation by Learning from Data and Queries via Sum-Product Networks.

 ## Configuration